andreicscs/SortingAlgorithmsComparison/README.md

 # SortingAlgorithmsComparison

-simple library that implements different sorting algorithms and a basic main to showcase the difference in complexity tghrough execution time.
+simple library that implements different sorting algorithms and a basic main to showcase the difference in complexity through execution time.

 c++ Visual studio project